bvdputte/kirby-redirects/readme.md

 # Kirby Redirects

 A Kirby 3 panel plugin to handle redirects in an opinionated way.

+It exists out of 2 components:
-This plugin allows you to add redirects manually, as you'ld do via a .htaccess file.
+1. static redirects: this allows you to add redirects manually in a json file, as you'ld do via a .htaccess file.
+Usually this happens when taking over an existing site, or do large architectural changes.
+Happens usually by devs/specialists, and are matched via regex.
-But it also adds functionality that automatically creates redirects when slug changes happen in the panel.
+2. auto redirects: this keeps track of slug changes that happen by editors via the panel.
+These can be visualised in the panel via the `redirects` field.
+With this field, editors can also delete generated autoredirects.

+**Takeaways**

+- Autoredirects store an URI and match that to a page UUID.
+This way a page can have multiple historic URI's pointing towards it.
+- It's multilingual ready. (most of my sites are multilingual -- please test thoroughly on single lang setups)
+- It's designed to work in the background, and be an "assistant" for editors.
+But it also has a manual redirects setup for more experienced users (outside the panel), so all redirects are managed by the same plugin.
-⚠️ _Caveat: Installing this plugin disables changing slugs for pages that have subpages!_
+- I haven't found a nice way to deal with slug updates for pages with subpages.
+Installing this plugin disables changing slugs for pages with subpages.
+- Moving pages with the [Move pages plugin](https://getkirby.com/plugins/owebstudio/move-pages) will also change slugs.
+These changes will **not** result in autoredirects.
+- Autoredirects are created with the 302 HTTP status code.
+IMO this is the safest default, since redirects can be removed and recycled for pages.

 ## Installation